 - just waiting for a chance to fix what is broken

 At last we are prepared to understand the secret of why hygienic darkroom retreating works.
 There are three reasons: physiology, attitude, and environment

 suprachiasmatic nucleus.
-This tiny organ rests atop the chiasm, the intersection of the optic nerves coming directly from the eyes.
-The nucleus detects the presence or absence light instantly, before the imagery it carries reaches the visual cortex of the brain.
+It has an internal 24-hour clock and resets itself with light.
+It rests atop the optic chiasm, the intersection of the optic nerves coming from the backs of the eyes.
+It gets a direct signal of the presence or absence light.
+This is prior to the imagery in the signal decoded by the visual cortex of the brain.

-To the degree it is dark, the suprachiasmatic nucleus gives, for example, its famous instruction to the pineal gland to secrete melatonin into the bloodstream.
+The suprachiasmatic nucleus, for example, instructs the pineal gland to secrete a famous hormone, melatonin into the bloodstream.
 This hormone causes us to sleep, dream, and lose appetite.
 In absolute extended darkness, the pineal gland floods the body with melatonin, intensifying these restful processes.

 Melatonin is but one of many hormones, nervous signals, and processes that facilitate the deep rest and sleep necessary to recover from and assimilate the benefits of waking life.

 - Sensory processing: we conserve the significant effort and energy of sensory processing.
 Sight requires twice as much processing as all other senses combined.
 Darkness eliminates vision and minimizes other sensation.